Ashley Marcum (Artistic Director)

 My Goals: Molding dancers into their ability and expression while helping them gain confidence through encouraging corrections.
 Helping them to push for new goals.
 Passing on the ability to express and create through movement what sometimes our hearts pen up inside.
 Challenging dancers to be DETERMINED and Tenacious, not giving up on themselves, as working hard has deep rewards; not just in dancing but for many aspects of life.
 I eagerly watch with excitement for each of our students as they pursue their dreams.
 I also feel so blessed to have 3 daughters and 3 sons by my side in dance, and enjoy their dancing talent as it develops.
 Flowing Grace School of Dance is delighted to be dancing with you and/or your children.
 Thank you for being apart of this adventure and blessing!

-Ashleys time aside from the studio is spent with her family of 6 children, a few pets, and her charming husband.
+Ashleys time aside from the studio is spent with her family of 6 children, a few pets, okay more then a few!
+We live on a little farm/homestead.
 She also loves the great outdoors, soaking up sunshine, exploring nature with her children and playing piano or drums.

 Lisa Garrison Hoelle